isovector/percentile-feedback/README.md

 <dl>

-<dt>What is custom midnight?</dt>

-<dd><p>By default, each new day (and hence the graph origin) starts at midnight.

-<p>If you typically wake up at 8am, the first 8 hours of your graph are going to show zero hours worked.
-And when you finally start working, your efficiency score is going to be very low.
-Conversly, if you're a bit of a night owl, any work you do after midnight is going to show up on the next day's graph.

-<p>To get around this problem, you can specify a custom midnight.
-Say, 6am.
-This marks the point you <em>actually</em> consider it to be a new day.</dd>

-<dt>Why are past data points spaced irregulrly?
-This doesn't look like my data.</dt>

-<dd><p>Past data points do not directly correspond to the time periods you logged.
-Instead, they are samples.
-They show you where the green line would have been at that particular time on that particular day, even if you did not log anything at that time.

-<p>They are spaced irregularly so that we are sampling as many different points along the x-axis as possible.
-If we sampled at regular intervals, our past data would stack up in 24 evenly spaced columns.
-This can look strange when you only have a few days data, but as you start to add more data, you'll see how the dots start to cluster in meaningful ways.</dd>

 <dt>What does "PR 50" mean?</dt>

 <dd><p>PR is short for percentile rank.
 If you are at the 50th <a href="http://en.wikipedia.org/wiki/Percentile_rank">percentile rank</a>, your efficiency today is greater than or equal to 50% of your previous days.</dd>